 Method #5: Edit the workflow

-To understand the meaning of a workflow is the key to successfully building a crawler.
-A workflow demonstrates the whole extraction process, with each step representing the corresponding process.
+Understanding the meaning of a workflow is the key to successfully building a crawler.
+The workflow demonstrates the whole extraction process, with each step representing the corresponding process.

-No matter if Octoparse generated the workflow automatically, or you built the workflow manually, you can edit the workflow to ensure the task does what you tell it to do.
+Whether Octoparse generates the workflow automatically, or you build the workflow manually, you can edit the workflow to ensure the task does what you tell it to do.

 Each step has various settings that you can modify and fine-tune your scraping task.

-1. Rearrange the steps of the workflow by simple drag-and-drop
+1. Rearrange the steps in the workflow by simply drag-and-drop

 In most cases, in order to make the workflow work properly, the loop item should be inside the pagination loop as the bot needs to finish scraping all the items within the current page before proceeding to the following pages.
 However, if the auto-generated workflow is not correct, you can always drag it back inside to repair the workflow.